joshuaguerin/doqmnt/README.md

 If you chose to put doqmnt somewhere other than `~/.emacs.d/include` you can change the above to reflect the correct directory.

+If Emacs loads happily after installation, it is likely that doqmnt will work.
+You can test it by issuing any commands in the **Usage** section.

 ## Usage
-If Emacs loads happily after installation, it is likely that doqmnt will work.

-Doqmnt implements the following commands, that are accessible with "M-x command".
+Doqmnt implements the following commands, that are accessible with "`M-x` *command*".
+Where appropriate, commands will solicit information via the minibuffer.

 `file-doq`